LoopKit/loopdocs/docs/faqs/glossary.md

 **Finder**: graphical folder and file display on Mac

+**GIF**: Graphics Interchange Format (GIF) can be used for small animations and low-resolution video clips

 **git**: a tool for version control

 **Glucose Safety Limit**: Loop will not suggest insulin delivery when glucose prediction (in next 3 hours) goes below this limit